Samagra-Development/docs/docs/Functional Specs Pariksha.md

 **_3.2.3 Jurisdiction Data_**

-Update Update jurisdiction data consisting of districts, blocks, cluster, GPs, schools and more live from the backend.
+Update jurisdiction data consisting of districts, blocks, cluster, GPs, schools and more live from the backend.
 If a new school, GP or cluster is added it can be made live immediately.

 **_3.2.4 Notifications_**

-Define and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activityDefine and serve in-app trigger based notifications to users to guide them through the user flow of the monitoring or mentoring activity.
+Define and serve in-app trigger based notifications to users to guide them through the user flow of updating and viewing all, current and historic, assessments data.

 _A configurable mobile application can be setup by deploying the Pariksha application.
 Refer to this [Section](www.google.com) to deploy the application yourself.
 Once the applicaton is installed you can further read about how to customize [Ancillary Screens](www.google.com), update [Jurisdiction Data](www.google.com) and setup [Notifications](www.google.com)._

-### 3.3 User Authentication & Management
+### 3.3 Student Management & User Authentication

 _admin console images to be added as GIFs_

+**_3.3.1 Student Management_**

+Student details can be added by the teachers.
+These details can be configured based on the requirements of the state education department such as student name, admission number, parent contact number, gender, category and so on.

+**_3.3.2 Historic Student Assessment Data_**

+Student assessment data is managed in such a manner that for any student who may migrate or leave a school in the middle of the year, the assessment data is always stored.
+If the student moves to another govt school in the state then the teachers can view the past assessment data of student, if required as well

-**_3.3.1 User Mangement_**
+**_3.3.3 User Management_**

-Create and manage users through a pre-designed admin panel and add variables for each user such as role (Teacher, BEO, DEO, Mentors), jurisdiction (District, Block, School)

-**_3.3.2 Role Based Form Access_**

-Enable or disable access to data collection forms on the application based on the role of the application users

-**_3.3.3 View Profile Details (in App)_**

-Allow users to view or edit specific variables of their profile information through the mobile application itself
+Create and manage users through a pre-designed admin panel.
+Allow users to view or edit specific variables of their profile information through the mobile application itself.
+Often latest contact numbers for all teachers are not available and though this application teachers can update that information.

 **_3.3.4 OTP Based Password Reset_**

-Users can reset their passwords though an SMS based password reset functionality in the application
+Users can reset their passwords though an SMS based password reset functionality.
+If user credentials are created for a block office then if a BEO is transferred the new BEO can update his/her details and continue using the application seamlessly.

-_A details for setting up the User Authentication & Management Console are available [here](deploysamiksha.md)._

-### 3.4 Visualize Form Information
+### 3.4 Visualize Assessment Information

 ![](https://media.giphy.com/media/Wp0eqM753Js4OtcW6U/giphy.gif)